First Solar (FSLR) Q1 2017 Results - Earnings Call Transcript

 Yeah, so Brian, clearly the liquidity position is strong today.
 And we've made a strategic decision to maintain both an unlevered balance sheet and a net cash position given cyclicality in the solar industry.
 The business is in a transition period between Series 4 and Series 6, which is capital-intensive, and we intend to grow that Series 6 capacity from a position of strength.
 So in terms of how we think about capital, we really look to award full of cash needs and opportunities.

-So firstly, we fund our operations; secondly, we look to invest in manufacturing capacity that's both in the current Series 6 announced capacity and then the ability to grow beyond that as the more opportunity presents.
-We look to fund the development business, and that includes long-term systems opportunities relative – that provides incremental returns relative to module business and relative to the risk-adjusted cost of capital associated with those projects.
+So firstly, we fund our operations; secondly, we look to invest in manufacturing capacity that's both the current Series 6 announced capacity and then the ability to grow beyond that as the more opportunity presents.
+We look to fund the development business, and that includes long-term systems opportunities relative – that provides incremental returns relative to the module business and relative to the risk-adjusted cost of capital associated with those projects.

-Also as we (27:16) look at M&A, and that's post the sale of existing assets, investments, and also opportunities to invest in other growth opportunities, so we continue to look at synergistic M&A opportunities, both around the technology and around project development.
+After that, we look at M&A, and that's post the sale of existing assets, investments, and also opportunities to invest in other growth opportunities, so we continue to look at synergistic M&A opportunities, both around the technology and around project development.

 And then finally on top of that, we make sure we have an adequate buffer to provide liquidity through cyclicality in the industry volatility.
 So once you go through all of those, we look to prioritize our capital and see where we can use it.
 Assuming at that point, we had excess capital which we didn't leave could be accretively deployed in business then we look to return that capital to shareholders.